Introduction: Link to heading

 To check the margins RocketSim give us the Ruler and Grid.

 a.
-Ruler
+Ruler Link to heading

 Ruler allow us to check the horizontal and vertical position of UI elements.
 And with basic arithmetic operations we can check the distance between views.